AutoCAD or Inventor, which software is a better choice in 2020? Is there a clear winner between the two?

 AutoCAD DWGs can be imported into Inventor, but only as 2D drawings on a plane.
 3D AutoCAD files aren’t compatible with Inventor.
-Inventor can export a 3D model into a 2D DWG file, but that’s about as much compatibility as you’re going to get between these two.
+However, Inventor can export a 3D model into a 2D DWG file.
+That’s about as much compatibility as you’re going to get between these two.

 4. Customer Service

-Training for these programs is available through AutoDesk, but there’s also a wealth of available information.
+Training for both platforms is available through Autodesk, but there’s also a wealth of information available online.
 Youtube instructional videos are ubiquitous, but I find they don’t instruct you as well as a Udemy course or a Lynda course.
 If you attend a class with a live instructor, you will probably learn more than you would via an online course or instructional videos.

 6. 3D Modeling

-A house is just lines and geometry as far as AutoCAD is concerned, and a screw with threads is just lines and geometry.
-Inventor can be programmed to calculate the physics and stress capacities of various materials.
+For instance, a house is just lines and geometry as far as AutoCAD is concerned.
+Whereas, Inventor can be programmed to calculate the physics and stress capacities of various materials.
 The most advanced CAD applications are blurring the lines between the virtual and the physical.

-The reason I say Inventor is a clear winner in this category isn’t just because of the ability of Inventor to simulate the real product, Inventor also has intuitive controls that have been adapted to manufacturers to aid in the entire process from concept to construction.
+The reason I say Inventor is a clear winner in this category isn’t just because of the ability of the software to simulate the real product, Inventor also has intuitive controls that have been adapted to manufacturers to aid in the entire process from concept to execution.
 I go into this in more detail under the “Differences” section below.

 7. 2D Drafting

 This section requires a little explanation.
 Inventor can easily and quickly produce 2D graphics of the parts and assemblies that you design.
 However, Inventor is simply not intended to be a 2D drafting application the way AutoCAD is.
-You can technically draw a 2D house using Inventor, but it isn’t what the software is designed to do.
+Technically, you can draw a 2D house using Inventor, but it isn’t what the software is designed to do.

 If you are looking primarily for a 2D drafting application, then why spend the extra money on an app like Inventor that is far more than just a 2D drafting software.
 Also, in many ways, you will find Inventor to be impractical as a 2D drafting application.